skratchdot/skratchdot.com/projects/index.md

 ### Miscellaneous Libraries / Utilities ###

+- [Audio Sort](/projects/audio-sort/) - A webpage to visualize and audibilize sorting algorithms using javascript.

 - [List Tool](/projects/list-tool/) - A simple web application to compare lists.

 - [domFormat](/projects/domFormat/) - A simple javascript library to get DOM nodes as formatted/pretty strings.